 What are my favourites and how do I use them?

 Favourites are a personalised list of all the things you have found interesting and would like to come back to for future reference, or would like to consider purchasing at a later point.
 A favourites list will be created for you at the point where you register on the site.
 To add items, browse the site and when you find something you'd like to add, click the "Add to favourites" button, which you'll find under the 'Add to Cart' button on the right-hand side of each product information page.

 What type of email alerts are available?

-You can create alerts to be notified when new content is added to the site and when new content is added to a title e.g. a new journal issue.
+You can create alerts to be notified when new content is added to the site and when new content is added to a title e.g. a new article alert.
 You can also create alerts around particular searches for when new content is later added that is relevant to your search query.

 Who do I contact if I am having technical problems with my access

 If you experience any technical problems using this website, please email firstname.lastname@example.org.

 Which browsers do you support?